shardic-er/renp.ai/src/renp_ai/readme.md

 - **`LLMClient`**:
   - Manages the construction and sending of API requests.
   - Handles the AI's response generation based on user inputs.

-- **`Logger`**:
-  - Responsible for logging API requests and responses for debugging and audit purposes.

 - **`ResponseValidator`**:
   - Ensures that the API's responses are valid and can be parsed into a usable format.